 How We Found the States

 You’d think we just found the fattest states in the Union and called it a day, but believe it or not, none of the five fattest states in America according to Healthy Americans even made the top five.
 In fact, only one of them, Tennessee, cracked the top 10.
-So you might want to leave your assumptions at the door; those packing on the pounds are not who you think.
+So, you might want to leave your assumptions at the door; those packing on the pounds are not who you think they are.

-First, we started with a study from America’s Health Rankings, which surveyed average weight by state over the 20 year period from 1988 to 2008.
-It makes fascinating reading in its own right: as a country, we’ve gotten pretty porky.
+First, we started with a study from America’s Health Rankings, which surveyed average weight by state over the 20-year period from 1988 to 2008.

 To break out weight gain by year, we turned to the New England Journal of Medicine, and its excellent analysis of holiday weight gain.
 That gave us a good baseline for an average weight gain, which we then cross-referenced with the 20-year weight study.
 That gave us not only the states that were packing on the most weight … but also an idea of how many pounds they put on, on average.
 The following are the bottom five states in holiday weight gain: